bikeshaving/crank/docs/WIP.md

 - No Component class, no hooks.
   Crank uses generator functions, async functions and the JavaScript runtime to implement much of what React implements.
 - No `setState` or `useState`
   React has always tightly coupled component updates with the concept of local state.
-Because Crank uses generator functions, state is just local variables which is modified by local functions, and the developer can call `this.refresh()` to update the UI to match state.
+Because Crank uses generator functions, state is just local variables which is modified by local functions, and you can call `this.refresh()` to update the UI to match state.
 Decoupling these two concerns allows for more nuanced updates to components without `shouldComponentUpdate` hacks, and is easier to reason about than relying on the framework to provide local state.
 - No `Suspense`
   The project known as React `Suspense` is likely both a boondoggle and vaporware.
 It relies on the unusual mechanism of throwing promises, has the hard requirement of a caching mechanism, and is generally difficult to reason about.
 By leveraging async functions and async generators, Crank allows you to implement the `Suspense` element in user-space.
-No argument from the React team about the necessity of `Suspense` will ever justify it over the developer convenience provided by being able to use the `await` operator directly in components.
+No argument from the React team about the necessity of `Suspense` will ever justify it over the convenience provided by being able to use the `await` operator directly in components.
 - JSX looks like HTML.
   - `for` not `htmlFor`, `class` not `className`
   Crank does not place any restrictions on the names of JSX props.
 This means that you can write JSX like `<label class="my-label" for="my-id">Label</label>`.